Web Site vs Domain Name vs Hosting – what are the differences?

 For a site visitor to be able to see a site, they need to know the Internet address where the server that has the site files is hosted.
 This address is called an Internet Protocol address or an IP Address.
 IP addresses look like this:

-If you type in your favorite browser (Firefox, Internet Explorer, Opera, Safari, Chrome) the above IP address, you will see google.com.
+If you type in your favorite browser (Firefox, Chrome, Edge, Internet Explorer, Opera, Safari, etc.) the above IP address, you will see google.com.

 Having a domain name is not compulsory, but without it, you will probably be the only person visiting your site by its IP address.

-SiteGround customers can easily purchase new domain names from the Order section in the SiteGround User Area.
+SiteGround customers can easily purchase new domain names from the Add Services section in the SiteGround User Area.

 You find this article useful?
 Click here to learn more about SiteGround web hosting experts and what else we can do for you!